Fuel Tax Frozen For 6th Year – Update

-After all of the pre budget speculation and predictions that the chancellor’s Budget statement 2016 would include an increase in fuel duty, it seems that Mr Osbourne has chosen to give the British motorist another year of frozen fuel duty.
-This is the 6th consective year that fuel duty has been frozen in the UK.
+After all of the pre-budget speculation and predictions that the chancellor’s Budget statement 2016 would include an increase in fuel duty, it seems that Mr Osbourne has chosen to give the British motorist another year of frozen fuel duty.
+This is the 6th consecutive year that fuel duty has been frozen in the UK.

 “Families paid the cost when oil prices rocketed; they shouldn’t be penalised when oil prices fall.” was one remark from Mr Osborne.
 “I know fuel costs still make up a significant part of household budgets and weigh heavily on small firms.”